13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 7.5

-Mann & Machine, which is even older than TekWar, is a 1992 classic TV series whose quality would put off the average teenager these days.
+Mann & Machine, even older than TekWar, is a 1992 classic TV series whose quality would put off the average teenager today.

-Despite this, the plot is quite similar to Almost Human, in which a cop is teamed with an android that has roughly the same amount of experience as a rookie cop.
+Despite this, the plot is quite similar to Almost Human, in which a cop is teamed with an android with roughly the same amount of experience as a rookie cop.

 13. Almost Human (2013 – 2014)